-1. A student's progress shall be reviewed at the end of the first semester of study, and any recommendation for reregistration by the supervisor in consultation with the Head of School shall be made to the Dean of Faculty.
-At the same time or as soon as possible thereafter, the supervisor shall register with the Dean of Faculty the topic of the dissertation for candidates for the degree of M.Litt. or M.Sc. or M.Res.
+1. A student's progress shall be reviewed at the end of the first semester of study, and any recommendation for re-registration by the supervisor in consultation with the Head of School shall be made to the Dean of Faculty.